valensupport/valensupport.github.io/pages/batch_request.md

 #### Workers Comp

 The data is presented in pipe delimted (`.psv`) format to accomodate commas in the address (also useful if commas are in the insured name).
 The files in this case would be `insured.psv` and `class.psv`.
 Again, this data can be used as valid test data.

+**NOTE**: _It is possible to escape characters within the delimters with quotation marks.
+An insured name with commas inside a csv might look like this: `datavalue1, "insured name, containing commas", datavalue2`.
+This would resolve correctly in the Valen system_

 ##### Insured